intel/device-modeling-language/doc/1.4/language.md

 In the absence of explicit initializer expressions, a default "all zero" initializer will be applied to each declared object.

-Note that the number of initializers -- together given as a tuple -- must match the number of declared variables.
+Note that the number of initializers &mdash; together given as a tuple &mdash; must match the number of declared variables.
 In addition, the number of elements in each initializer must match with the number of elements or fields of the type of the declared *session* variable.
 This also implies that each sub-element, if itself being a